Design to streamline user experience of patient follow-ups and appointment booking systems for tele- callers by Manipal Hospital

 Poor Search Functionality

-Missing Payment Features
+Missing Payment link features

 Step 1: Rakesh Receives a call on Knowlarity